 Premier uses the Narda 8950 Stray Voltage Detection System.
 The Narda system utilizes an E-field sensor that has a three axis design that allows detection from one or all sensors.
-The Narda 8950 has been certified by Underwriters Laboratories.
+The Narda 8950 has had testing witnessed by Underwriters Laboratories and is certified by NTS Laboratories.
 Power Survey uses the SVD2000 Stray Voltage Detection System.
 The SVD2000 employs a three dimensional antenna to sense un-shielded sources of electricity.
 The SVD2000 has been certified by Ergonomics Inc.

 Each of these companies offers different technology capabilities and price options.
-As noted above, R.I.G.L. §39-2-25 (c) provides that the costs of the Company's contact voltage program are recoverable through a fully reconciling mechanism to be filed annually with the Commission for review and approval.
-Therefore, to determine the most accurate and cost effective vendor and technology for this program, the Company plans to issue a Request for Proposal (RFP) for mobile technology services for the contact voltage program.4 Not only will the RFP provide the Company with more accurate information on mobile technology, but it will also provided the Commission and customers with assurance that the Company is receiving the most cost effective services.
+As noted above, R.I.G.L.
+39-2-25 (c) provides that the costs of the Company's contact voltage program are recoverable through a fully reconciling mechanism to be filed annually with the Commission for review and approval.
+Therefore, to determine the most accurate and cost effective vendor and technology for this program, the Company plans to issue a Request for Proposal (RFP) for mobile technology services for the contact voltage program.
+Not only will the RFP provide the Company with more accurate information on mobile technology, but it will also provided the Commission and customers with assurance that the Company is receiving the most cost effective services.

 To that end, as part of this RFP process, in addition to price information, the Company will request each vendor that responds to the RFP to survey an identical designated contact voltage risk area within a specific time period, and to provide the details of that survey as part of its RFP response.
 This testing will assist the Company in determining the accuracy of the vendors' technology and will be provided to the Commission as part of the Company's final equipment recommendation.
-The Company proposes to complete the RFP process, including the survey, by no later than September 17, 2012, and will make a final recommendation to the Commission on a vendor and technology by no later than September 21, 2012.